Jsp9888/privacy_policy/README.md

-Privacy Policy for Komal
+Privacy Policy for komalkharaliya_official

 1. Introduction

-Welcome to [Your App Name] ("we," "our," or "us").
+Welcome to komalkharaliya_official .
 This Privacy Policy explains how we handle user data when you use our app.

 2. Information We Collect